TeamRizu/outfox-wiki/content/dev/mode-support/dtx-gda-support.md

 ----

-_Written and Maintained with ♡ by Squirrel, with thanks to the BMS command memo, the Japanese DTX and BandJAM community, dridi for the GDA help and to Kangalioo for the VSRG docs_
+_Written and Maintained with ♡ by Squirrel, with thanks to the BMS command memo, the Japanese DTX and BandJAM community, APPROVED from DTXMania's Discord community, dridi for the GDA help and to Kangalioo for the VSRG docs_